dragonflydb/documentation/docs/cloud/backups.md

 ## Importing Redis Backups (RDB)

 You can import Redis backups (RDB files) to Dragonfly Cloud from a remote storage system.
-Once imported, the backup will be visible under the [Account > Backups](https://dragonflydb.cloud/account/backups) tab and will be available for restoration as described above.
+Once imported, the backup will be visible under the [Account > Backups](https://dragonflydb.cloud/account/backups) tab and will be available for restoration.

 To import a Redis backup, follow the steps below: